mbta/dotcom/README.md

       elixir         <version> (set by ~/dotcom/.tool-versions)
       erlang         <version> (set by ~/dotcom/.tool-versions)
       nodejs         <version> (set by ~/dotcom/.tool-versions)
+      ...
      ```

      If you are missing any versions, you should re-run `asdf install`.
 Related [Github issue about asdf-erlang](https://github.com/asdf-vm/asdf-erlang/issues/57)

 1. Install chromedriver (for Elixir acceptance tests using Wallaby)
     ```
-    brew cask install chromedriver
+    brew install --cask chromedriver
     ```
    Note: `chromedriver` requires Chrome to be installed.
 If you don't already
-   have it, `brew cask install google-chrome` is an easy way to install it.
+   have it, `brew install --cask google-chrome` is an easy way to install it.

 1. Install our Elixir dependencies.
 From the root of this repo:
     ```